simb-sdu/activity-browser/paper.md

 ---

 # Summary

- The Activity Browser is an open source software for Life Cycle Assessment (LCA) [@ISO].
- It builds on top of the brightway framework [@mutel], which consists of a number of python packages [@brightway2, @bw2calc,  @bw2data, @bw2io, @bw2parameters, @statsarrays]
- that enable fast and flexible LCA calculations and analyses.
-The purpose of the Activity Browser is twofold:
+The Activity Browser is an open source software for advanced Life Cycle Assessment (LCA) [@ISO].
+LCA is a method for assessing potential environmental impacts associated with products and services over their life cycle, which is often used to inform decision making, for example in designing sustainable technologies or policy making.
+The Activity Browser is a graphical user interface (GUI) to the brightway LCA framework [@mutel], and makes common tasks such as managing projects, modeling life cycle inventories, and interpreting LCA results, easier and more intuitive.
+Due to its pluggable design, it can also be extended to include new functionality.
+One example is a modeling environment for modular LCA [@steubing], the impetus for the original development of the Activity Browser.
+Modular LCA has since then been applied in several research applications [@suter, @mehr].
+Another example is the recent development of support for parameterized inventory datasets, which allow for better model fidelity than classic assumptions of purely linear systems.
- A) it can act as a graphical user interface (GUI) to brightway and thus greatly increase the productivity of working with brightway - e.g. managing projects and databases, modeling life cycle inventories, and analyzing LCA results.
-B) it is meant to be an open, community driven software, so that anyone can modify or extend the GUI to meet specific requirements and enable new modeling approaches for LCA.
-The latter was the original purpose for the development of the Activity Browser, and it has since been used to implement a number of innovative modeling approaches, e.g. as a modeling environment for modular LCA [@steubing, @suter, @mehr].
-The Activity Browser is mainly written in Python (but also makes use of JavaScript) and consists roughly of two parts: a GUI part and an interface with brightway.
-The GUI part deals with user interface elements such as panels, tabs, tables, and wizards.
-The other part deals with the interface to brightway, but also includes code that extends or introduces new functionality on top of brightway.
-A central design principle is to focus within the Activity Browser on the user interface, while relying on and introducing new functionality within the brightway framework, wherever possible.
-Brightway and the Activity Browser can together be seen as two complementary layers to enhance productivity and innovation in life cycle assessment by enabling practitioners to work both at the python layer (through brightway) and through the GUI (Activity Browser).
+The Activity Browser is mainly written in Python, with some Javascript for interactive elements and consists roughly of two parts: a GUI part and an interface with brightway.
+Brightway and the Activity Browser can together be seen as two complementary layers to enhance productivity and innovation in life cycle assessment by enabling practitioners to work both at the python level (through brightway) and at the GUI level (through the Activity Browser).

+# Acknowledgements
+We kindly acknowledge funding from the EIT Raw Materials (project number 18231).
+We would also like to thank all the people who have made smaller contributions to the Activity Browser and have stimulated our development through raising issues and feature requests.
+Finally, we thank the editor and the two anonymous reviewers for their work.

 # References